sdrobert/pydrobert-kaldi/README.rst

 Possible Problems
 -----------------

+ - The OSX build uses the "Accelerate Framework" and expects it to be in a specific absolute path.
+If you're getting ``symbol not found`` errors, try manually editing the path with ``install_name_tool`` or, better yet, build from source.
  - Be careful when using extended file name options such as "o" (once) or "s" (sorted).
 They are valid, but this package caches nothing and does very little error checking!